What Is The Difference Between LED, CFL, and Incandescent Light Bulbs?

 As you can see from the above table, the LED lightbulb will last the longest and uses the least amount of electricity per hour.
 We can say it is the most energy-efficient of all the lightbulb types.

-When considering which lightbulb to use, you should not look at just the lightbulb’s cost but the overall costs to use the bulb.
+When considering which lightbulb to use, you should not look at just the lightbulb’s cost but the overall costs of using the bulb.
 There are huge electrical savings when you use the LED lightbulb, especially when compared to the incandescent lightbulb.

 Incandescent Lightbulb